AikidoGuy/tw2latex/README.md

 - [x] 2013/03/24: added 'createReport.sh' to show example usage for inclusion of filters.
 This occured because during development of this code I needed to have one filter for the set of tasks and one filter for the timeline.
 Anyway, this is how the current code works... slightly unexpectedly, I presume! :)
+- [ ] learn how to use LaTeX on Ubuntu https://help.ubuntu.com/community/LaTeX.
+I originally developed this code using MikTex on Windows.
 - [ ] test with newest TaskWarrior release

 Suggestions for improvement are welcome.